bootstrapworld/curriculum/lessons/functions-examples-definitions/langs/en-us/slides.md

 What do you notice?
 What do you wonder?

 ---
-{layout="LaunchR"}
+{layout="Launch"}
 # Three Representations of a Function

-- Every function has a contract.
+- Every function has a contract.{style="font-size:15pt"}

-- We can write examples illustrating how a function should work to help us identify the pattern.
+- We can write examples illustrating how a function should work to help us identify the pattern.{style="font-size:15pt"}

 @ifproglang{Pyret}{
 @image{images/examples-pyret.png, "gt Examples", 400}}